-On January 25, 2021, newly appointed president, Joe Biden, signed an executive order titled, Ensuring the Future Is Made in All of America by All of America’s Workers, herein referred to as the “Made in America” order.
-President Biden positions to executive order as part of his campaign pledge to strengthen U.S. manufacturing.
+On January 25, 2021, newly inaugurated President Joe Biden signed an executive order titled Ensuring the Future Is Made in All of America by All of America’s Workers, herein referred to as the “Made in America” order.
+President Biden positions the executive order as part of his campaign pledge to strengthen U.S. manufacturing.
 The executive order enables the federal government to invest taxpayer dollars in American goods made by American workers and with American-made component parts.

 A closer look at the specific language of the order reveals that the order will, in summary: